 We are replacing the iconic Akaroa Wharf – originally built in 1887 – as it is nearing the end of its usable life.

-Get updates on the Akaroa Wharf replacement project
+Get updates on the Akaroa Wharf project

 A condition assessment carried out on Akaroa Wharf in late 2018 identified the structure was reaching the end of its useful life and ongoing repair and maintenance was not economical.